Joe Manchin: Legacy

+Post-Senate career

 A memoir, Dead Center: In Defense of Common Sense, was released on September 16, 2025.
 In it, Manchin revealed that he was glad Republicans won control of the Senate in 2024.

+In June 2026, Manchin launched a political organization called the Independent Leadership Council, which aims to elect independents to Congress.
+The organization is led by Manchin, his daughter, business executive Heather Bresch, author Adam Brandon, and Seth Cohen.